Utilities and reconciliations FAQs

 Landsby only

 Water meter readings are taken quarterly.
 During each quarter, charges are initially based on estimated usage.
-At the end of each quarter (March, June, September and December), Community Utilities will take your meter readings and if they have over or underestimated your usage, they will rebill your account to reflect your actual usage.
+At the end of each quarter (March, June, September and December), Switch2 will take your meter readings and if they have over or underestimated your usage, they will rebill your account to reflect your actual usage.

 Head to 'My account' > 'Payment summary' to see your recent charges and payments.